Above: The People's Bank of China, PBoC. When Chinese level of income increases, the traditional humbleness disappears. Photo gallery below.

 When working together with Finns, Chinese believe Finns are standing behind their words.
 For Chinese, 'trust' is a really big issue, and Finns are considered somewhat credible business partners.

-When handling problems or solving the issues, Finns don’t know and don't understand how to get “around” the problems in China.
-Actually, most nationalities have that same problem (not French).
+When solving problems or handling the issues, Finns don’t know and don't understand how to get “around” them in China.
+Actually, most nationalities have that same problem (French not so much).
 Unfortunately that prevents Finnish companies to take the scale in China.

-Finnish Sauna is known and even small cities in China have sauna.
+Finnish Sauna is known.
+Even small cities in China have sauna.

 Such were Chinese views... if you need to calm down, try this